mlcommons/tiny/benchmark/runner/README.md

 #### `usb_description`: String to match in the USB description

 ### Running the File
-Define - mode (Defaults to accuracy)
+Define --mode (Defaults to accuracy)

 ### `-e` (energy)
 ### `-p` (power)